MerosCrypto/Meros/docs/RPC/Eventual/Consensus.md

 `getSendDifficulty` replies with a Send Difficulty.
 It takes in one argument:
 - Merit Holder (int): Optional; defaults to -1.

-The result is a string of the current difficulty if the Merit Holder is -1, or if it isn't, what the specified Merit Holder voted.
-If the Merit Holder does have any votes, an empty string will be returned.
+The result is an int of the current difficulty if the Merit Holder is -1, or if it isn't, what the specified Merit Holder voted.

 ### `getDataDifficulty`

 `getDataDifficulty` replies with a Data Difficulty.
 It takes in one argument:
 - Merit Holder (int): Optional; defaults to -1.

-The result is a string of the current difficulty if the Merit Holder is -1, or if it isn't, what the specified Merit Holder voted.
-If the Merit Holder does have any votes, an empty string will be returned.
+The result is an int of the current difficulty if the Merit Holder is -1, or if it isn't, what the specified Merit Holder voted.

-### `getGasPrice`
+### `getGasDifficulty`

-`getGasPrice` replies with the current Gas Price.
+`getGasDifficulty` replies with the current Gas Difficulty.
 It takes in one argument:
-- Merit Holder (string): Optional; defaults to null.
+- Merit Holder (int): Optional; defaults to -1.

-The result is int of the gas price if the Merit Holder is null, or if it isn't, what the specified Merit Holder voted.
+The result is an int of the current difficulty if the Merit Holder is -1, or if it isn't, what the specified Merit Holder voted.

 ### `getStatus`